|Born||in Santa Barbara, California, USA|

 By the end of 1966, Edie's star had gone into eclipse and she never recovered.
 She was badly addicted to drugs and in six months, she spent $80,000.
 A typical breakfast in this period was a saucer filled with speed.
 To support her habit, she stole antiques and art from her grandmother's apartment, and sold them for money.
 She also turned to dealing but got busted, was briefly incarcerated, and was put on probation for five years.
 Then, in October 1966, Edie's apartment on East 63rd St. caught on fire by candles.
 She suffered burns on her arms, legs and back and was treated at Lenox Hill Hospital.

 In 1966, Edie returned home to California, where she was committed to a mental hospital.
 After she was discharged, she moved back to New York and took a room at the Chelsea Hotel, where her drug addiction worsened.
 By early 1967, her drugged-fueled behavior was so erratic, Neuwirth broke up with her.
 Edie subsequently took up with her fellow Warhol superstar Paul America.
 He and Edie Sedgwick became lovers, united in their common lust for drugs, and they lived together for a brief time at the Chelsea Hotel and indulged heavily in speed.
-Their relationship was an on-again/off-again affair, as America continually left New York for his brother's farm in Indiana, and eventually, friction over control issues forced them apart.
+Their relationship was an on-again/off-again affair, and eventually, friction over control issues forced them apart.

 America later appeared with Edie in the long-gestated film "Ciao!
-Manhattan," his second and last film role.
+Manhattan".
 This was supposed to be Edie's breakout role, but the film's execution by Warhol acolytes was amateurish.
 Shooting on "Ciao!
-Manhattan," which would prove to be Edie's final film, commenced on April 15, 1967.
+Manhattan," which would prove to be Edie's final film, commenced in April 1967.
 The shooting was anarchic, with the filmmakers and the actors addicted to speed, which was injected by a physician with whom the production company had set up a charge account.
 At one point, America left the set and never returned.

 After America's departure, Edie wound up in Gracie Square Hospital, where she learned of her father's death, on October 24, 1967.